kubedb/docs/docs/guides/percona-xtradb/reconfigure-tls/overview/index.md

 ## How Reconfiguring PerconaXtraDB TLS Configuration Process Works

-The following diagram shows how KubeDB Enterprise operator reconfigures TLS of a `PerconaXtraDB` database.
+The following diagram shows how KubeDB Ops Manager reconfigures TLS of a `PerconaXtraDB` database.
 Open the image in a new tab to see the enlarged version.

 <figure align="center">
   <img alt="Reconfiguring TLS process of PerconaXtraDB" src="/docs/guides/percona-xtradb/reconfigure-tls/overview/images/reconfigure-tls.jpeg">